-- 8. (Optional) Under ICAP Client List, select Accept scan request from the following ICAP clients only to limit submissions to specific clients only. - To add a new IP address or IP address range, click Add. - To remove an existing entry, select an entry and click Delete.
+- b.
+Select Accept scan request from the following ICAP clients only to limit submissions to specific clients only. - To add a new IP address or IP address range, click Add. - To remove an existing entry, select an entry and click Delete.

-By default, all ICAP clients can submit samples to the Deep Discovery Analyzer server.
+By default, all ICAP clients can submit samples to Deep Discovery Analyzer.

-- 9. Click Save. - 10.
-Verify that Deep Discovery Analyzer integration is working correctly.
+- 10. Click Save. - 11.
+Verify that ICAP integration is working correctly in Deep Discovery Analyzer.